Fig tree, Ficus carica: planting, pruning and care

 Ficus carica

-Leaves and fruits of the fig tree
+Leaves and fruit of the fig tree

-The fig tree was one of the first fruit trees cultivated by humans.
-Figs were part of provisions of all ancient Mediterranean peoples.
+Fig tree was one of the first fruit trees cultivated by humans.
+Figs were part of the staples of all ancient Mediterranean peoples.
 Today Turkey, Egypt, Greece and Morocco are the largest fig producers.
-In France, 80% of national fig production comes from the Var.
-Louis XIV had more than 700 fig trees of various varieties planted in the kitchen garden of the Palace of Versailles.
+In France, the Var produces 80% of national fig production.
+Louis XIV planted more than 700 fig trees of various varieties in the kitchen garden of the Château de Versailles.

 Which variety of fig tree should I choose?